 When doing this calculation, the way you arrive at your answer depends on the information given to you.
 However, each method ends the same way: you need to find the ratio of how many grams of solute there are for the total grams of solution.

 First, when doing any calculation, you have to make sure you are using consistent units.
 Sometimes the amounts in grams will be given, but sometimes you might have to do some extra work to get it to the same units.
 For example, if an amount is given in milligrams and the other in kilograms, you will have to convert using the correct conversions.
-You may also be given an amount in moles, which you can convert by using the molar mass.
+You may also have an amount in moles, which you can convert by using the molar mass.
 From now on, we will refer to the units in grams to stay consistent.

 Then, you have to find the total grams of solution, which includes the solvent and solute.
 You should already have the grams of solute, so you can use the same methods to find the grams of solvent.